efthimisfytsilis/AeroPHM-RUL-Estimation/README.md

 ## Code Structure
 This repository includes a collection of helper functions under the [`utils`](utils) folder and the notebooks:
 * [`svr_ensemble.ipynb`](svr_ensemble.ipynb): This notebook handles the loading of data, splitting it into training and testing sets, computing time-varying weights, training the models with their hyperparameters tuned and predicting on the testing specimens.
-* [`lstmn_ensemble.ipynb`](lstmn_ensemble.ipynb): Similar to the previous notebook, but this one implements a custom Bayesian Optimizer to incorporate time-series cross-validation.
+* [`lstm_ensemble.ipynb`](lstm_ensemble.ipynb): Similar to the previous notebook, but this one implements a custom Bayesian Optimizer to incorporate time-series cross-validation.
 * [`main.ipynb`](main.ipynb): This notebook conducts the preliminary preprocessing of the raw strain measurements for a test specimen, extracting the health indicators, while calculating their prognostic performance metrics (monotonicity, prognosability).
 It then aggregates the RUL prediction results from the two ensembles proposed and evaluates them using metrics like RMSE, MAPE, CRA, etc..

 ## Setting Up